Road pricing: Ireland

 Toll roads are common in Ireland for motorways and bridges/tunnels, with 11 toll roads in existence as of 2019.

 In the 18th and 19th Centuries Turnpike trusts managed the roadways.
 However, with the onset of railways, the use of roads become far less popular, and tolling was abolished.

 The first modern road charging scheme was introduced in 1984 on the East Link, a bascule lift bridge in Dublin's docklands, constructed by National Toll Roads (NTR) under a public-private partnership concession.
 This was followed by the West-Link bridge in 1990, similarly a concession to NTR.
 However, despite the opening of a second bridge in 2003, capacity and toll management of the West-Link was woefully inadequate, resulting in massive congestion on the Dublin M50 ring road.
 In 2007, the government bought out NTR's concession and introduced barrier-free tolling in order to end the jams.

 In order to fund long-distance motorway construction in the mid-2000s, a new PPP model of DBOF (design, build, operate and finance PPP) concessions was adopted.
 International construction companies primarily backed these.
 The first such toll motorway was the M4/M6 operated by Spanish company Ferrovial, followed by routes such as the Eurolink M3 toll (a joint venture of Ferrovial and Irish company SIAC Construction), the M8 Fermoy bypass (owned by private equity and investment companies such as TIIC Group of Portugal, Aberdeen Standard Investments and 3I) and the M7/M9 Mid Link route owned by the Dutch company BAM and Spanish ACS Group).
-However, the onset of the Global Financial Crisis towards the end of the decade and the resulting Irish recession saw a large drop off in driving and use of tolls.
+However, the onset of the 2008 financial crisis towards the end of the decade and the resulting Post-2008 Irish economic downturn saw a large drop off in driving and use of tolls.
 No new toll routes have been proposed since the economic downturn.
 However, a model of PPP shadow-tolling has been adopted to build routes such as the M18.